cockroachlabs/workshop_labs/lab2_student_instructions_geo.md

 * How do you get this query to perform similar in all regions **without** using follower reads?

 ### Q6
-* How do you show which objects are used for the above query?  (objects can be tables or indexes)
+* How do you show which objects are used for the above query?

 ### Q7
-* How do you identify which regions a specific object resides?
+* How do you identify which regions a lease holder resides for the above query?